 Sizing and padding are other important design considerations.
 From a usability perspective, it’s crucial that there’s enough space between the links in your breadcrumb trails.
 However, as a secondary navigation mechanism, it’s also important that your breadcrumb trails don’t distract from the primary navigation menu:

 You can use Elementor to strike this delicate balancing act.
 To change the size and styling of any onscreen element, simply select it in the canvas and then spend some time exploring Elementor’s Style tab.

 Typically, breadcrumb trails are displayed in the top half of the page.
 If you’re using a horizontal navigation menu, breadcrumbs are usually positioned directly beneath it.

 If you follow these design conventions, visitors should have no problems locating your breadcrumbs.
 When your breadcrumb trail is displayed prominently at the top of the page, it also helps the visitor get orientated straight away.
-If you’re using Elementor’s breadcrumbs widget, you can position this widget anywhere onscreen using the drag-and-drop editor.
+If you’re using Elementor’s breadcrumbs widget, you can position this widget anywhere onscreen using the drag-and-drop builder.